Taught course

 Course content

-On the Legal Practice LLM at Worcester you will be guided through your studies by dedicated experts who are committed to your learning and will provide you with support throughout your studies.
+You will be guided through your studies by dedicated experts who are committed to your learning and will support you throughout your studies.
+You will learn the skills required to be an expert in practice through our elective modules, and gain enhanced research skills through the Dissertation.

-- Legal Advice Centre where you can volunteer to work with practising solicitors, gathering details from real clients on real cases and learning from the advice they receive
+Our experienced and dedicated teaching team has excellent links with legal professionals, allowing you to learn about the law in context and gain invaluable work experience.
+We even have our own Legal Advice Centre where you can volunteer to work with practising solicitors, gathering details from real clients on real cases and learning from the advice they receive.

 Careers